GovTechSG/ship-hats-overview/use-techpass-to-access-ship-hats-and-tools.md

-# Enable TechPass for SHIP-HATS
+# Use TechPass to access SHIP-HATS and tools

 With the introduction of TechPass as a Single Sign-On to access SHIP-HATS and the integrated tools, minor changes are made to their login process.